sabrinarasch/assembly_course_scripts/README.md

         * conda install -c bioconda perl-bioperl

 ### Week 7 - Annotation of protein-coding sequences
 The goal of week 7 was to annotate the genome and create a genome database.
+The MAKER pipeline was used for this task.
+It automatically compiles 1. *ab initio* prediction models, 2. evidence of expression and 3. sequence homolgy to known proteins, into gene annotations.

 * Scripts: 07_01_prot_annotation.sh, 07_02_gff_fasta_annotation.sh
 * Software: maker 2.31.9